Understanding and Managing Cognitive Challenges in MS: Cognitive Difficulties and Treatment Approaches

 Assessment of cognitive changes is typically conducted by a neuropsychologist as part of a multidisciplinary care pathway.
 This includes:

-There is no singular treatment for cognitive impairment in MS; however, a number of approaches are considered clinically beneficial and evidence-based:
+There is no singular treatment for cognitive impairment in MS; however, a number of approaches are considered clinically beneficial and evidence-based.
+These represent the main avenues currently available for MS cognitive symptoms treatment:

 1. Cognitive Rehabilitation Strategies